modular-component/website/docs/usage/reusing-components.md

 ## Replacing the render phase

 Imagine a component that needs to be used in both a web-based application, and a React Native application.
-Since React Native and the web don't share their primitive components (HTML tags on the web, and built-in components (Text, View...) in React Native), only the logic can be reused.
+Since React Native and the web don't share their primitive components (HTML tags on the web, and built-in components in React Native such as Text or View), only the logic can be reused.

 Before the introduction of hooks, the recommended way to deal with that was to create a _headless_ component for handling